 Withdrawals and Drops

 A student incurs a legal obligation to pay tuition at the time of registration.
-A decision by the student to not attend, or to stop attending a course constitutes either a "drop" or a "withdrawal" depending on the timing of the notice to the College.
+A decision by the student to not attend, or to stop attending a course constitutes either a "drop" or a "withdrawal" depending on the timing of the notice to the University.
 The timing of the notification also determines the tuition charges for which the student will remain liable.

 An official "drop" releases the student from all tuition liability and the dropped course(s) will not appear on the student’s transcript.
 A drop occurs when the student drops courses through their PeopleSoft account when web registration is open or submits a Change of Program Card to the Registrar’s Office in McSpedon Hall, Rm.
 201. The course drop window varies by term with specific Add/Drop dates listed on the academic calendars.
 Dropped courses will be processed without tuition liability as follows: